-As I’ve been living in Thailand a long time, I often get asked by farang teachers wanting to come to Thailand what type of salary they can expect at a Bangkok, Thailand international school?
+As have been living in Thailand for more than 15 years, I often get asked by western teachers wanting to come to Thailand what type of salary they can expect at a Bangkok, Thailand international school?

 Because of this you will usually be paid less than a teacher hired from overseas.
 That’s primarily due to international schools being wary about hiring local western teachers because of the low-quality of many, and the fact that they are not always qualified teachers.

 Overseas hires, who are usually highly-qualified teachers, on the other hand can expect to be paid a high salary and be given a truly excellent package.

 You also need to know there are at least two categories of ‘international school’ in Bangkok.

 The true international schools run to British, American or Australian educational standards, or those mid-tier international schools that are Thai-run and owned, or Malaysian, Indian etc.

 While they do often offer a much better quality of education than a typical Thai school, they are not always a true international school.